dsdeur/do-something/README.md

 ```

 Now the commands in this file will be run from that path.
 You can define the root on files, groups and commands, just like any other settings.

+Note: The path can be absolute, or relative to the `do.json` file.

 <br/>